-Often times when we start a new diet we cut a lot of calories quickly, leading to dramatic weight losses very early.
-We get excited by the weight loss and quick results and go off of our diet.
+Often times when we start a new diet we cut a lot of calories quickly, leading to dramatic weight loss very early on.
+We get excited by the quick results and go off of our diet.
 Only to instantly gain back the weight.
 Not only do we gain back the weight but then we notice that our body can't metabolize the food we were eating prior to the weight loss.
 We find ourselves struggling to keep our weight at what it was prior to the diet.
 Affirming the position that we have to diet forever if we want to lose weight and keep it off.

 This is where nutrition periodization comes in.
 Nutrition periodization refers to periods of caloric "deficit" followed by periods of caloric "maintenance" and/or periods of caloric "excess" depending upon your specific goals.
 This keeps your metabolism high and able to adjust and maintain to your new weight.